 SCHEDULE D – TRADING CRYPTOASSETS

-This Schedule D sets out the specific terms that will apply to you when trading cryptoassets on the eToro platform.
+This Schedule D sets out the specific terms that will apply to you when trading cryptoassets on the etoro platform.
 The terms in this Schedule D apply to you in addition to the General Terms and Conditions, which apply to all of our services and not just cryptoassets trading.
 Capitalised words in this Schedule D will have the same meaning which are given to those words in the General Terms and Conditions.
 If a term of this Schedule D conflicts with or differs from a term in the General Terms and Conditions, this Schedule D will apply.